EXECUTIVE PRODUCER / DIRECTOR / WRITER

 Soon after graduating, Eduardo began collaborating with young filmmakers to develop and produced short films, many of which have won prizes and recognition.

 In 2012, he was invited to participate on his first feature production to produce the EPK / Making-Of on the upcoming “Hands of Stone” starring Robert De Niro and Edgar Ramirez.
-While was in charge of the Behind the scenes production he quickly became indispensable for the project and became an Associate Producer.
-He also Production Managed the New York unit of the film.
+While was in charge of the Behind the scenes production he quickly became indispensable for the project and became an Associate Producer of the film as well as the Production Manager its New York unit.
+In 2016 Eduardo worked in the Cuba Unit of Fate of the Furious” and supervised the Mexico Unit of “Everything, Everything”.
+Currently he is in charge of Art In Motion’s film slate, due to start production in 2018.

 Eduardo Created Crinsom Cebra, LLC in the US to produce films with relevant themes that activelly help communities and create awareness of social and economical issues in America and around the world.